alvesjnr/alvesjnr.github.io/content/the-nature-of-code-01.md

         double nvector_angle_between( nvector *v1,  nvector *v2)
         double nvector_angle( nvector *v)

-This block of code tells to Cython which functions and data structures we are interfacing with.
+This bloc of code tells to Cython which functions and data structures we are interfacing with.
 Extra attention to the struct: we statically defined the type of each variables in the struct.

 Our next step is to define our Python equivalent of the vector.
-For this the approach will be a class Vector which implements all the methods related to our vector:
+The approach will be to create a class Vector which implements all the methods related to our vector:

     cdef class Vector: